 Lieutenant Colonel Maurice T. Smith was mortally wounded in the battle and Major Alfred Belo was also wounded, and Captain George A. Gilreath was killed.
 With all the field officers down, Captain E. Fletcher Satterfield took over as senior captain.

 Colonel Connally had been shot in the left arm and right hip and was thought too badly wounded to move back to Virginia.
-He was left behind was captured.
+He was left behind and was captured.
 His arm was amputated, but he survived.
-He was paroled but never returned to command.

 From the monument to Davis’ Brigade on Confederate Avenue at Gettysburg: